Linear Algebra 2017/2018

 (vii) define and determine eigenvalues and vectors of a matrix;

-(viii) operate with vectores and matrices with R software.
+(viii) operate with vectores/matrices and solve systems, with R software.

 Knowledge acquired in Mathematics of Elementary and Secondary Education.